shivnshu/homepage/_site/README.md

 2. Once inside the directory, just run `npm install` and it will take care of all dependencies.

 ##Usage
-Just run `gulp` once inside the directory, and you are ready to rock!!
+Just run `gulp` and you are ready to rock!!